emedware/vue-golden-layout/README.md

 The main usage is `<golden-router />`.
 Any options of `router-view` still have to be implemented.

+## Slots

+A default content can be provided - with or without scope : if a scope is queried, it will be the route object.
+If this content is provided, it should contain a `<main />` thag that will be filled with the loaded component.

 ### Titles

 One propriety the `golden-router` has more than `router-view` is due to the fact that tabs must have a title.
 The property `titler`